flamewave000/dragonflagon-arch/README.md

 Light templates are stored in your Macros and can be easily placed onto the Hotbar at the bottom of the screen.
 Clicking the macro will automatically switch you to the Lighting Layer and activate that template (indicated by the dialog that appears on the left of the screen).
 This dialog displays the current configuration of the light template, and also has Edit and Cancel buttons for editing the current template, or clearing the current template selection.

 When a template is selected, you can `LeftClick + Drag` like normal to place a light using all of the settings, except the Dim/Bright range (as that is determined by how far you drag with your mouse).
 Alternatively you can `Ctrl + LeftClick` to place a light on your mouse pointer's current position.
 This will use all the configured settings, including the Dim/Bright range specified in the template.

+You can also cancel the current template by either clicking the `X` on the template window, or `Ctrl + RightClick` anywhere on the gameboard.

 |Creating a Template from an existing Light Source|Duplicating and changing an existing Template|
 | :-: | :-: |